crashwny/gardisto/README.md

 For notifications to work, the Gardisto server must have mutt configured and functioning.
 This package will not install or configure mutt.

+### Server Configuration

+The configuration is in the base gardisto directory from gitlab, and must be put in /var/gardisto of the server and all satellites.

 ## Adding Collectors to satellite hosts

 <!---- sar: